 The cabinet?
 We put it on the curb and it disappeared.

 The sink?
 Some crazy guy with a “present” for his friend.
-(Ok we were legit suspicious of that one, and he was very creepy, and why yes, he did drive a beat-up pickup truck, and yes, Noreen was silently praying Hail Marys that he wasn’t a serial killer).
+(We were legit suspicious of that one, and he was very creepy, and why yes, he did drive a beat-up pickup truck…but we’re good.
+Promise!).

 Derek ripped out the floor and the right-side wall – we planned to back up that wall about a foot for more space.
 We saved the 2x4s that weren’t damaged – lumber costs add up, people! – and then it was time to think things through.